vizui/designpatterns/docs/foundation/layouts.md

 ##### Fixed

-The fixed width page layout constrains the width of the page to {: .clearfix}
+The fixed width page layout deliberately constrains the overall width of the content and horizontally centers it on the page.
+This gives the designer more control and can be useful for when a more predictable layout with easy to read line lengths are needed.
+Conversely, it constrains the amount of space available to content and takes away control over presentation from the user.
+{: .clearfix}